Guide to 'Stranger Things: The First Shadow' in the West End

 Who is in the Stranger Things: The First Shadow cast?

-It has just been announced that this major world premiere will star Isabella Pappas as Joyce Maldonado, Christopher Buckley as Bob Newby, Oscar Lloyd as James Hopper Jr, and Louis McCartney as Henry Creel.
+The original West End lead cast included Isabella Pappas as Joyce Maldonado, Christopher Buckley as Bob Newby, Oscar Lloyd as James Hopper Jr, and Louis McCartney as Henry Creel.
+McCartney was Olivier nominated for his role and subsequently took the part to Broadway, where he also earned a Tony Award nomination.

 Who is in the Stranger Things: The First Shadow creative team?